No-kill bee rescue & live bee removal · Berwick & South East Melbourne

 killed, ever

-We cover Berwick and the surrounding South East Melbourne suburbs, usually within about 8 km.
+We’re based in Berwick and cover the surrounding South East Melbourne suburbs, usually within about 8 km.
 That includes Narre Warren, Narre Warren North and South, Beaconsfield and Beaconsfield Upper, Officer, Harkaway, Clyde and Clyde North, Cranbourne and Cranbourne North, Hampton Park, Hallam, Endeavour Hills and Eumemmerring.
-If you’re a little outside this area, get in touch anyway — we’ll either help or point you to a trusted beekeeper who can.
+So if you’ve been searching for live bee removal, swarm removal or a bee rescue near you in Melbourne’s south east, you’re in the right place.

 Found bees?
 Let’s save them.